zahrabeng/sql-guestbook/README.md

 This is starting code for a guestbook API, inspired by a similar one in the [http conventions](https://github.com/WeAreAcademy/mark-nodejs-proj--http-conventions) project.

-It is not currently working, as it is incomplete - the database parts have been left to you.
+It is not currently working - you must fix it by adding code to read from and write to the database.

 ## Setup